-Privé, our collection of spectacular private suites
+Our collection of spectacular private Suites

-Privé lives up to its name.
-The best private address in Paris.
+The 41 Avenue Hoche is the best private address in Paris.
 Wonderfully elegant and luxurious, yet understated and very welcoming.

-Behind a discreet entrance on the chic avenue Hoche, next to Le Royal Monceau - Raffles Paris, is a collection of heavenly suites, including three spectacular 350sqm Presidential Suites.
+Behind a discreet entrance on the chic avenue Hoche, next to Le Royal Monceau - Raffles Paris, is a collection of heavenly Suites, including three spectacular 350sqm Presidential Suites.
 Each one is designed as an exclusive private residence, with levels of service worthy of a great private house.

-Set over five floors, these beautifully sophisticated, flexible suites offer their guests not only the services of the most exciting hotel in the city, but also private and secure entry through 41 avenue Hoche, and direct access to the hotel's idyllic Spa My Blend by Clarins.
+Set over five floors, these beautifully sophisticated, flexible Suites offer their guests not only the services of the most exciting hotel in the city, but also private and secure entry through 41 avenue Hoche, and direct access to the hotel's idyllic Spa My Blend by Clarins.

-The largest suites also have a private hammam and gym (with a personal trainer) and a home cinema with next-generation technology.
+The largest Suites also have a private hammam and gym (with a personal trainer).
 A sublimely skilled and creative florist is on hand to make the wildest of floral dreams come true.
 And - the ultimate of luxuries - a chef who will interpret the culinary desires of every guest, day or night, to create unforgettable meals.

 Original architectural features are brilliantly blended with contemporary French design and individual character.
-For business trips, multi- generational travel, shopping sprees, or romantic interludes, Privé's suites offer a winning combination of the discretion and space of a private apartment, underpinned by the comforts of a 5-star hotel.
+For business trips, multi-generational travel, shopping sprees, or romantic interludes, the Presidential Suite offer a combination of the discretion and space of a private apartment, underpinned by the comforts of a 5-star hotel.
 This is the height of Parisian luxury.